Spark New Zealand Mobile: Launch

-At approximately 7:00 am on the morning of the network outage, Telecom published a statement via Twitter acknowledging the issues.
-The network was fully restored by approximately 5:00 pm the same day.
-The older CDMA network was not affected during the outage of the XT network.

-On Wednesday, 27 January 2010 around mid-morning, the Telecom XT Mobile Network once again suffered a major outage, affecting approximately 100,000 customers south of Taupō.
-The outage was believed to be caused by similar circumstances as the late-2009 event.
-This was fixed for many users within around 7 hours; however, many areas including Queenstown, Timaru, Dunedin and Invercargill had still not been restored as of Thursday 28 January 2010 at 7:00 pm, with some users experiencing up to 3 days without service in some areas.
-This second network crash in two months caused a considerable public uproar and raised serious questions about the credibility of Telecom and its XT Network.

-More recently: On Wednesday, 11 February 2015 at around 5:30 pm the Spark mobile network suffered another major outage, preventing customers nationwide from making or receiving calls, sending/receiving text messages and using mobile data.

 Advertising

 Before and immediately after launch the XT mobile network was promoted by three advertisements hosted by Richard Hammond, and following this was an advert featuring stuntwoman/actress Zoë Bell, advertising speed and roaming capabilities.

 Telecom claimed that the XT Network to be "Faster in more places" than any other mobile network in New Zealand, including competitor Vodafone and start-up 2degrees; these claims were backed by independent testing commissioned by Telecom.
 Advertising material at the time proclaimed the network to reach "97% of places Kiwis live and work".
 This claim was quietly removed in early 2010.

 As of 2011 the meaning of "XT" remains unknown to the public, as even Telecom's website fails to address this anomaly.
 An independent news website featured a "Q&A" having questions submitted by the public and answers from Telecom representatives, and one of the questions asked addressed this: "What time on friday will the network launch?
 What does XT stand for?
 XTra? tXT? eXTraordinary?
 Xtra Telecom?".
 The network's response only addressed the first part of the question: "The official XT Launch time is 07:30 29 May 2009."